-After lunch at leisure, we visit the house and studio that Rubens built for himself.
+Then we visit the house and studio that Rubens built for himself.
 Rubens was not only an extremely popular painter, but also a great humanist and a diplomat.
 Extremely wealthy, he built this palatial house, living here and working in his adjacent studio.
 He entertained Europe's aristocracy and royalty in the house and displayed his impressive art collection in a beautiful art room.
 We visit the house, the workshop and Rubens' charming garden.